 Clicking on the "Shortest k Paths" link on the left panel generates the shortest path between the source target nodes.
 As in the spanning tree, the default target is the objective function reaction node.
 The name of the nodes in the dropdown are sorted alphabetically and includes the suffix indicating which cellular location the metabolite or reaction is located in (cytoplasm, extracellular, etc.).
 The number of paths to compute is input in the "k" box.
 Clicking on the "Best Paths" or "First Paths" button computes and displays the graph.
 The weight used for the links is the reaction flux and stoichiometric coefficient by default, but the user can change it by clicking on the buttons indicated with the "Weight" label.
 The visualization can be switched to a force layout by clicking on the corresponding button.

-It is particularly useful to hide the co-factor nodes when generating this graph for more biologically feasible solutions as shown below:
+co-factor nodes when generating this graph for more biologically feasible solutions as shown below:

 a.
 Excluding Cofactors